Abby Murphy

 Historical links, lately

 Happy Friday!
-I'm planning to enjoy some unexpectedly warm November weather with plenty of walks outside and reconnecting with friends.
+I’m planning to enjoy some unexpectedly warm November weather with plenty of walks outside and reconnecting with friends.
 And of course, some kind of extravagant baking/cooking project will be involved.
-Fall chestnuts, I have my eye on you.Hope your weekend is relaxing and fun.
-In the meantime, here are some fun historical links… Continue reading Historical links, lately
+Fall chestnuts, I have my eye on you.… Continue reading

 Spiced, stewed pears